Ballast Island (Lake Erie): Private Ownership

 In 1958 one of Kiki's daughters, Constance Gardner Moore offered to buy Roseanne Gilmore's property.
 The offer was accepted and the Moore family became part owners of Ballast Island.

-At the same time two other sections of Ballast Island were for sale.
-They were purchased by a Cleveland businessman.
+At the same time the majority of Ballast island was for sale.
+It was purchased by Cleveland businessman Amerigo (Rick) Nerone in 1966.
+In his later years, he gave ownership to his five children, all split equally.
+Ballast now is a private get away for the Nerone family and guests they choose to invite.
+There are currently nine houses on the island.